juliapartheymueller/juliapartheymueller.github.io/cv.md

 ### Short vita

--   2016-2018 DAAD Lecturer at the [Department of Government](https://www.essex.ac.uk/departments/government) at the University of Essex
+-   2016-2018 DAAD lecturer at the [Department of Government](https://www.essex.ac.uk/departments/government) at the University of Essex
 -   2010-2016 Research associate at the [Mannheim Centre for European Social Research (MZES)](http://www.mzes.uni-mannheim.de/d7/de) of the University of Mannheim
 -   2007-2010 Research assistant in the Research Group [Methods of Empirical Social Research](http://www.polsoz.fu-berlin.de/en/soziologie/arbeitsbereiche/methoden/index.html) at the Free University of Berlin
 -   2006-2010 Studies of political science at [Otto Suhr Institute of Political Science](http://www.polsoz.fu-berlin.de/en/polwiss/index.html) of the Free University of Berlin